-ACMs' ability to evaluate LCP elements present in data files depends on its hashing capabilities originated from two sources - embedded software and TPM hashing commands.
+ACMs' ability to evaluate LCP elements present in Policy Data File depends on its hashing capabilities originated from two sources - embedded software and TPM hashing commands.
 Based on these two sources ACM builds lists of supported hashing algorithms following logic described in Appendix H. Using of these lists for evaluation of different element types is described in the following sections.

-3.3.7.1.1 Evaluation of MLE, STM, and SBIOS policy elements
+3.3.7.1.1 Evaluation of MLE and STM policy elements

-The evaluation of MLE, STM, and SBIOS policy elements is determined by the EFF_HashAlgIDList as described in H.3.
+The evaluation of MLE and STM policy elements is determined by the EFF_HashAlgIDList as described in H.3.
 Elements of the above types hashed with HashAlgIDs not in this list will cause Policy Engine abort.

-Use of EFF_HashAlgIDList list is not Extend Policy dependent.
+Use of list is not Extend Policy dependent.